tukaelu/zgsync/README.md

   -l, --locale=STRING                            Specify the locale to pull.
 If not specified, the default locale will be used.
       --raw                                      It pulls raw data without converting it from HTML to Markdown.
   -a, --save-article                             It pulls and saves the article in addition to the translation.
+      --without-section-dir                      It doesn't save in a directory named after the section ID.
 ```

+By default, the pull subcommand saves under `{contents_dir}/{section_id}`.
+You can also specify an option to output directly under `{contents_dir}/`.
-If a Translation or Article already exists locally in the `contents_dir`, it will be overwritten.
+If a Translation or Article already exists at the specified local path, it will be overwritten.

 ### empty